mtolly/onyx/songs/dream-theater/the-dark-eternal-night/README.md

   * All instruments have overdrive/unison.

-  * All instruments have Expert and Hard difficulties.
+  * All reductions done except: easy bass, easy keys, medium and easy pro keys.